corpus-io/tokenize.it-smart-contracts/docs/dev_overview.md

 - batch execution through a Safe
 - batch execution through multicall

-FeeSplitter is a convenience helper, not a required component.
+FeeDistributor is a convenience helper, not a required component.
 The same outcome can be achieved by calculating each lead investor's share off-chain and sending transfers directly.
 If this contract does not fit the platform's or a user's needs, it can and should be replaced or adapted.

 ## Employee participation